natritmeyer/site_prism/README.md

 You can see that the `MenuSection` is used in both the `Home` and `SearchResults` pages, but each has slightly different root node.
-The capybara element that is found by the css locator becomes the root node for the relevant page's instance of the `MenuSection` section.
+The capybara element that is found by the css selector becomes the root node for the relevant page's instance of the `MenuSection` section.

 #### Adding elements to a section